 Dispelling the Myth of the Difficult Airway

 Many airway management guides focus on the so-called difficult airway.
 The truth is that 80 percent of laryngeal injuries follow easy intubation.
-The only thing that really makes an airway difficult is an EMS responder’s inability to properly manage the airway.
 Often, the paramedic is rushed or using the wrong equipment.
 This means that in many emergency management settings, protecting the airway simply means slowing down, having the right suction tools ready, and monitoring for potential complications.

 To reduce the risk of injuring a delicate airway and to obviate the need for additional interventions:

 - Ensure you can see the airway.
 Blind suctioning can cause serious injuries.
 It also increases the risk of the airway becoming obscured by broken dentures or injured teeth.

 - Choose an appropriately sized suction catheter.
 One that occludes approximately 50 percent of the internal endotracheal tube (ETT) diameter is ideal.
 Note that children will need smaller catheters and elders with narrowed airways may also require smaller catheters.
 Have a variety of catheters available, and ensure they are stored with your portable suction device.